-As Information Technology Vice President its very critical for you to understand developing brand strategy is extremely critical.
+As a Information Technology Vice President, its very critical for you to understand developing brand strategy is extremely critical.
 The most important asset your company has is its brand.
 Quite simply, it drives the direction of your business.
 So you should definitely have a well thought out brand strategy in place.

 For your profession as Information Technology Vice President it becomes your responsibility to stay connected with like-minded supporting industry experts who can guide and help you deal with your day to day work issues.